theshubhamojha/merge/README.md

 <h1> Tests </h1>
-Please note that all tests for all the modules aren't written.
-Right now only accounts/service tests are written
+Please note that tests for some of the modules aren't written.
+Right now only accounts/service and utils tests are written